Disneyland Magic Key renewals begin Thursday, new pass announced

-Disneyland announced today Magic Key annual pass renewals will begin on Thursday and revealed a new top-tier pass for guests.
+(KTLA) – Disneyland announced Tuesday Magic Key annual pass renewals will begin on Thursday and revealed a new top-tier pass for guests.

 Disneyland launched the Magic Key program back in August 2021 after retiring the popular annual passports amid a yearlong shutdown of both Disneyland and Disney California Adventure Park due to the COVID-19 pandemic.